allenchng/InsightWriting/Classic DS Problems.md

 ### What is it?

+The process of determining how a good or se
 What price should I sell something at?
 How do you price something that has never been sold in your store before?

 ### Industry Examples